Values

 I stand for principles and policies which protect our children and their future, strong families, God given inalienable rights and our Constitution on which our Nation was founded.

 I believe in a free-market economy that provides opportunity for those who work hard, and at the same time preserves what people have earned.
 I wholeheartedly support the entrepreneurial spirit in this country which drives our local businesses.
-I have a vision for our County’s economy to provide our young men and women with stable careers, the ability to buy homes and raise families here.
+I am working hard to promote my vision for our County’s economy to provide our young men and women with stable careers, the ability to buy homes and raise families here.
 I also believe the seniors in our communities deserve our respect and honor while enjoying their life as our neighbors.
-I believe helping those in need should be prioritized by helping those who want help.
+I believe helping those in need should be prioritized by helping those who want help and we’ve made tremendous strides helping people get out of homelessness.
 Our community is able and willing to assist anyone who wants to change.